-During 2002-2012, weekly total counts of live adults by shore-based observers and areaunder-the-curve (AUC) methodology was used to estimate adult salmon abundance.
+During 2002-2013, weekly total counts of live adults by shore-based observers and areaunder-the-curve (AUC) methodology was used to estimate adult salmon abundance.
 The AUC approach requires accurate information about observer efficiency and average spawner survey life (Perrin and Irvine 1990).
 In 2006 we began conducting mark-recapture studies to generate observer efficiency and survey life estimates for chum and pink salmon in the Coquitlam River.
 Salmon escapement estimates appearing in this report differ from previous years' estimates due to the incorporation of new observer efficiency and survey life data based on mark-recapture experiments and the integration of subjective estimates of observer efficiency made by survey crews for individual years, surveys and stream sections.
 Escapement estimates will continue to evolve in future years as more mark-recapture data is collected and the escapement model is refined.
-This report focuses on escapement results for returns during the 2012 spawning period.
+This report on escapement results for returns up to the 2012 spawning period.
+Results from spawning during the fall of 2013 will be included in the 2000-2014 summary report.